Keeganw3/Play-Stardew-Valley/README.md

     <a href="http://jigsaw.w3.org/css-validator/check/referer">
         <img style="border:0;width:88px;height:31px"
             src="http://jigsaw.w3.org/css-validator/images/vcss"
-            alt="Valid CSS!" />
+            alt="Valid CSS!"/>
     </a>
 </p>

-## Color Contrast Testing

 ## Accessibilty Testing
 This is a screenshot taken from my first time doing an accessibilty test on Developer Tools Lighthouse.
 ![Screenshot](/assets/screenshots/accessibility-screenshot.png)

 ## Manual Testing
-* I tested the media queries by manually adjusting the screen size from roughly 500-1000px to make sure the correct changes were taking place above or below each specific screen size.
+I tested the media queries by manually adjusting the screen size from roughly 500-1000px to make sure the correct changes were taking place above or below each specific screen size.

+At 500px and below all text and images are displayed vertically because it fits this screen size well.
+For media queries 768px and 1000px and above, the text and images in the about and why its cool sections are displayed horizontally.
+The community section images are displayed side by side in pairs.

 ## Unfixed Bugs
 (Add to this nearer to projects end)